hmeine/named_constants/README.rst

 * Arbitrary value types (not just integers)
 * Constant-ness (no change after time of definition)

-There are unit tests, and there is a Python 3 branch available.
+There are unit tests, and the code has been made compatible with both Python 2.x and 3.x at the same time.

 Usage
 =====